mpeng72/handwritingdetection/README.md

     <img src="/example.png" alt="Logo" width="400" height="400">
   </a>

-This project also contains models generated from the MNIST digit dataset and a A-Z uppercase letter dataset which can be found [here](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format)
+This project also contains models generated from the MNIST digit dataset and an A-Z uppercase letter dataset which can be found [here](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format)

 ## Tensorflow